tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 sudo apt install tree
 ```

-Then you can create your assignment directory tree with the following code:
+Then you can create your assignment directory tree with the following command and argument:
 ```bash
 tree ~/Desktop/shell-lesson-data
 ```